MINISTRYGmbH/morrow-core/docs/features.md

 ?>
 ~~~

-In this example we execute the controller `Simple` from the "Feature" folder `app/features/Time/`.
+In this example we execute the controller `Simple` from the *Feature* folder `app/features/Time/`.
-You will find this "Feature" as an example in the `features/` folder.
+You will find this *Feature* as an example in the `features/` folder.
 The response will be appended to the ID `canvas` of the HTML source, but only if the word `home` is present on the URL path.

-So the first key (in the example `~^home$i~`) of the array is a regular expression that defines on which pages which "Features" should be executed.
+So the first key (in the example `~^home$i~`) of the array is a regular expression that defines on which pages which *Features* should be executed.
+Use the `foreach` loop at the end of the definition to modify the rules in special cases.
+Useful if you have a rule like `~.*~` but there is one page where you want the feature not to be processed.
+A regular expression to exclude e.g. 10 of 1000 pages would be a litte complicated.

 The second key is a CSS selector (in the example `#canvas`) that defines one or many HTML DOM elements we want to modify.
 It is also possible to use XPATH 1.0 selectors.
 For its usage take a look a \Morrow\DOM which is used internally at this point.
+Some features do not need to return HTML code, so it wouldn't matter which selector you use.
+In such a case leave the selector empty.

-The second key contains an array of arrays, where each array defines one "Feature".
-As `action` you can use `prepend`, `append`, `after` and `before` to define where the result of the Feature triad should be written to.
+The second key contains an array of arrays, where each array defines one *Feature*.
+As `action` you can use `prepend`, `append`, `after` and `before` to define where the result of the Feature should be written to.
 Here is an overview of the positions:

 ~~~{.php}